 I don’t think there is another place that does this level of education (the high-quality academically accredited education with the incredible level of post-secondary sport we offer and other opportunities we offer in performing arts, etc., for a school our size) with such a unique emphasis on community and providing a place where people can come and explore and grow in their faith, be discipled, and have opportunities to live out what they are learning, in practical ways in this community.

-It is evident that Briercrest College offers a unique education experience, which combines quality academic programs with post-secondary sport and performing arts opportunities.
+It is evident that Briercrest College offers a unique education experience, which combines quality academic programs with post-secondary sports and performing arts opportunities.
 This allows students to explore their faith while being part of an intimate community environment.
 As Nolan mentioned, this combination creates the perfect opportunity for individuals to develop not only academically but also spiritually as they are able to put into practice what they have learned in meaningful ways.
 The emphasis on community at Briercrest provides a safe space for growth and development so that students can become who God has created them to be!

 Thank you for sharing your story, Nolan!
 Your passion for using sports to grow disciples of Jesus and investing in young lives is truly inspiring.
 It is evident that you have an immense amount of knowledge and experience when it comes to coaching and teaching, and your enthusiasm is remarkable.
 We hope this interview has encouraged others to explore the educational opportunities available at Briercrest College and to take advantage of being part of such an amazing community.